 You can approach a friend and pitch your startup concept confidently, detailing all the vital financial and general information about the startup.
 It may also be difficult for your family to raise a fortune of money for your startup.
 However, your closest family or friend may get to test your startup concept or even become a target market for the services offered.

-This type of investors often provides an investment of small amounts to young startups in exchange for a reasonable amount of equity or return on their investment.
+This type of investor often provides an investment of small amounts to young startups in exchange for a reasonable amount of equity or return on their investment.
 Angel investors come in handy in narrowing the gap between the support from families and friends, and even supreme investment types like venture investors.
 They are mostly ideal for startups in their early stages of operations.
 You can acquire several angel investors for your startup from competitions for businesses or even websites online.

-Venture capitalists have a few similarities with the angel investors.
+Venture capitalists have a few similarities with angel investors.
 They have extensive experience and usually make more significant returns by providing investment in startup ideas.
 Since venture capital accepts the risks involved in the startup, they tend to have a stringent selective nature when it comes to picking the right startup for providing investment.

 It is up to you to fully prepare for the startup pitching by disclosing relevant and necessary details to win the venture capitalists’ hearts.
 You can do that by drafting appropriate value propositions and market segments for your startup.

 Crowdfunding is an excellent type of startup funding.
 It involves gathering multiple individuals who accept the risks involved to assist in raising funds for your startup.
 Typically, the group of people lacks ownership rights of the startup.
 It can be achieved by holding digitally or locally events, or through platforms, including Kickstarter.
-Crowdfunding requires a pool of efforts and perseverance for more remarkable outcomes.
+Crowdfunding requires a pool of effort and perseverance for more remarkable outcomes.
 It is mostly ideal for individuals with consumer-oriented services.
 It would be best to map your financial goals for the startup to enhance transparency to the investors.

-Most of you are not aware that startups can receive funds from your respective governments.
+Most of you are not aware that startups can receive funds from their respective governments.
 Since startups affect the country’s economic growth, governments are willing to offer grants to help their performance.
 Startups for young individuals or those belonging in the STEM (Science, Technology, Entrepreneurship, and Mathematics) field are more likely to secure grants from the government.
 Depending on your geographical location, you can look for available grants through Google.